Kathleen Cavendish, Marchioness of Hartington: Britain

 Kathleen's time in Britain during her father's term as Ambassador dramatically influenced the remainder of her life.
 While living in England, she was educated in London at Queen's College and quickly cultivated a wide circle of friends, both male and female, in British high society.
 She dated David Rockefeller and was declared the "debutante of 1938" by the English media when she made her debut at the Queen Charlotte's Ball.

 Following the German invasion of Poland and the outbreak of World War II in September 1939, Kick, who was staying at the family home in the south of France, had to rush to England with her friend Janey Kenyon Slaney.
 The Kennedy family, to save Joseph and daughter Rosemary, returned to the United States.
-Kathleen, having become very fond of England and the many friends she had made during her two years there, petitioned her parents to remain in London in spite of the coming danger.
+Kathleen, having become very fond of England and the many friends she had made during her two years there, petitioned her parents to remain in London despite the coming danger.
 However, she was overruled by her father, and sailed back home in the early fall of 1939.

 After returning to the U.S., Kennedy enrolled at the Finch School for a time, and then attended Florida Commercial College.
 In addition to her studies, she also began volunteering work for the American Red Cross.
 In 1941, she decided to leave school, and began working as a research assistant for Frank Waldrop, the executive editor for the Washington Times-Herald.
 She later teamed with Inga Arvad, who wrote the "Did You Happen to See....." column, and was eventually given her own column where she reviewed films and plays.